 4,621 Rust players banned by new anti-cheat software

 Naked cavemen can't fly, or at least, they shouldn't fly.
-In multiplayer survival sim Rust, nudity is encouraged, but using software to disrespect gravity, walls, and a human's natural ability to aim is punishable by permanent ban.
+In multiplayer survival sim Rust, nudity is encouraged, but using software to disrespect gravity, walls, or augment a human's natural aiming ability is punishable by permanent ban.
 CheatPunch, a new anti-cheat system described in yesterday's update notes, has already detected and banned 4,621 players.

 CheatPunch currently only monitors official servers and unofficial servers which choose to run it, but Facepunch Studios implies that it will be mandatory—"We’re testing it out on our official servers to make sure it all works before forcing it on everyone else."
 Bans will be permanent and there will be no appeals.